jakeshirey/Charged-Particle-Simulator/readme.txt

 R - Sets all particles' velocities to zero, simulation keeps going after (this is a fun one to spam) G - Turn on/off gravity (simple overall gravitational field, not gravity between objects) S -  Turn on/off locked charge dropping.
 Locked charges do not move, and are denoted by orange for positive, purple for negative.
 You still must click to drop the charge, and press S again to go back to dropping moveable charges.

-When you download the .exe file off the shared google drive folder your PC will probably tweak out and think it is a virus (this is because most random .exe files on the internet are).
-I promise you this is not a virus, just skip past that part.
-Have Fun!